-The Driver Services Division (DSD) is in the Department of Safety & Homeland Security and is responsible for issuing driver licenses and maintaining the driving records.
-Tennessee has upgraded the driver license issuance system (A-List) with the rollout on February 15, 2015.
-The current system is electronically interfaced with AAMVA (CDLIS, PDPS, SSLOV, HAVA, SSR, USPBS, VLS, DIA, SAVE and STS), DL Renewal - DOR Mail, FileNet, FIS, iPad, Self-Service Kiosk, IDEMIA, TITAN, Scanning, and CDR, Revenue, DHS, SOS, and Customer Focused Government (CFG).
-While the updated Driver data system is now electronic, the DSD still receives paper documents through the US Postal Service that are scanned into the system.
-The driver's license number, name, date of birth (DOB), and SSN are the primary identifiers used to update or extract information in the driver license system.
-With the deployment of the A-List driver license Issuance system, electronic interfaces have been implemented allowing information transfer between data providers and users as well automatic record updates.
+The Driver Services Division (DSD) is in the Department of Safety & Homeland Security and is responsible for issuing driver's licenses and maintaining the driving records.
+Tennessee has upgraded the driver license system February 15, 2015.
+The current system is electronically interfaced with AAMVA (CDLIS, PDPS, SSLOV, HAVA, SSR, USPBS, VLS, DIA), AvTex, DL Renewal - DOR Mail, FileNet, FIS, iPad Kiosk, MorphoTrust, TITAN, Qmatic Alicio, Scanning, and CDR, Revenue, DHS, SOS, and CFD (Customer Focused Government).
+While the updated Driver data system is now electronic, the DSD is still receiving paper documents by mail that are scanned into the system.
+The driver's license number, name, date of birth (DOB), and SSN are the primary identifiers used to update or extract information on the driver license system.
+With the deployment of the A-List Driver system, electronic interfaces have been implemented allowing information transfer between data providers and users and automatic record updates.

-Law enforcement reports DUI arrests to the Tennessee Bureau of Investigation (TBI).
-There is no electronic interface between the TBI and the DSD.
-The Courts submit the DUI convictions to the DSD by paper or an electronic batch file and it is posted to the driving records.
+Law enforcement reports DUI arrests to the Tennessee Bureau of Investigations.
+There is no electronic interface between the Bureau of Investigations and the DSD.
+The Courts submit the DUI convictions to the DSD by paper or an electronic batch file and is posted to the driving records.
 DSD keeps a digital image in FileNet of the court disposition.
-All adjudicated citations are recorded on the driving record as required, and appropriate sanctions are applied to the license.
+All adjudicated citations are recorded on the driving record and, as required, appropriate sanctions are applied to the license.
 The process of transmission and posting of conviction data on the driver history file is now fully automated.
-Completion of driver education, motorcycle rider education training, traffic school or defensive driving courses can by captured on the driving record.
-The record is not the course was successfully completed.
+Completion of driver education, rider training, traffic school or defensive driving courses can by captured on the driving record.
+The record indicates the course was completed.

-All driver license transactions are captured and stored on the driver license issuance system.
+All driver license transactions are captured and stored on the driver license system.
 The transactions are listed by date in chronological order and identify the learners' permits, licenses and endorsements issued and actions applied to the license.
 DSD examiners can view this information at their workstations.

 The driver license system automatically checks the Problem Driver Pointer System and the Commercial Driver License Information System during the application process.
 If there are any issues, the system will "lock" the application process until the issue can be resolved.
-The system generates a report of all stopped transactions for use by the DSD's Internal Audit Unit.
+The system generates a report of all these stopped transactions for use by the DSD's Internal Audit Unit.

-Data Elements are defined in Tennessee's A-List Driver License Issuance System Relational Database.
+Data Elements are defined in Tennessee's A-List Relational Database.
 Edit checks are performed in the source code and configuration in the system.
 If incorrect information is inserted into a data field, the A-List system notifies the user of the error and does not allow completion until the error is resolved.
 Tennessee's A-List system has data definitions for all the data files and documentation for each field and edit check.

-The DSD maintains an updated policy and procedure manual detailing the steps for processing applications, issuing licenses, and working with driving records, including processing changes in license status and correcting errors.
+The DSD maintains an updated policy and procedure manual detailing the steps for processing applications, issuing licenses and working with driving records, including processing changes in license status and correcting errors.
 The manual is given to all the examiners but is also available electronically and can be accessed at all the examiners' workstations.
 A detailed reference manual is also kept at each driver service center.